quasarstream/python-ffmpeg-video-streaming/README.md

 There are several ways to open a resource.

 #### 1. From a FFmpeg supported resource
-You can pass a local path of video(or a supported resource) to the `open` method:
+You can pass a local path of video(or a supported resource) to the `input` method:
 ```python
 video = ffmpeg_streaming.input('/var/media/video.mp4')
 ```